-This kernel eliminates sampling of $f^{(i)}$, i=8,7,6,5 at t=a,b.
-Solve for coefficients so that rule is corrected and as many midpoint evaluations vanish as possible.
-The integration rule is
+This kernel eliminates sampling of $f^{(i)}$, i = 8, 7, 6, 5 at t = a, b.
+Solve for coefficients so that rule is corrected and as many midpoint evaluations

-(5) Order Ten Corrected Trapezoidal Rule Multiply the corrected trapezoidal kernel of Section 4 (see 3rd last equation in this section) with an arbitrary sixth order polynomial.
+5. Order Ten Corrected Trapezoidal Rule Multiply the corrected trapezoidal kernel of Section 4 (see 3rd last equation in this section) with an arbitrary sixth order polynomial.